jose8-da/HELLO-data-fans-/README.md

 # HELLO-data-fans-
-Hello everybody,

-I am José, a student in the CareerFoundry's Data Analytics online program.
+Hello everybody,I am José, a student in the CareerFoundry's Data Analytics online program.
 Using Python and SQL.